-- Prepare Payment summaries for FBT and employer superannuation contributions
+- Prepare payment summaries for Fringe Benefits Tax and employer superannuation contributions.

-- Registering or providing advise on registration for Goods and Services Tax or Pay As You Go withholding.
+- Registering or providing advice on registration for Goods and Services Tax or Pay As You Go withholding.

-- Send a Tax File Number declaration to the commissioner on behalf of a client
+- Send a Tax File Number declaration to the commissioner on behalf of a client.

 Visit the Tax Practitioners Board for more details.

 Specialised roles of a BAS agent (registered bookkeeper).